Fifty Fifty (group): 2022: Introduction and debut with The Fifty

-Fifty Fifty was selected as one of The Recording Academy's K-pop Girl Groups To Watch in 2023, writing, "the quartet displays various colors and a vocal maturity that is both hard to find and crucial to have."
-They were also named one of the best K-pop debuts of the year by Rolling Stone India, and "Tell Me" and "Lovin Me" were featured on the lists of the best K-pop songs of 2022 compiled by Paper and Mashable, respectively.
+Fifty Fifty was selected as one of The Recording Academy's "K-pop Girl Groups To Watch in 2023", writing, "the quartet displays various colors and a vocal maturity that is both hard to find and crucial to have."
+They were also named one of the "Best K-pop Debuts of the Year" by Rolling Stone India, and "Tell Me" and "Lovin' Me" were featured on the lists of the "Best K-pop Songs of 2022" compiled by Paper and Mashable, respectively.

-On February 24, 2023, the group released its first single album, The Beginning: Cupid, along with the music video for title track "Cupid".
-The song, which was recorded both in Korean and English, saw Keena writing part of the Korean lyrics.
-Music critic Kim Yoon-ha noted how "Cupid" highlighted the vocals, putting them to the forefront instead of considering the voice as one of several instruments, stating that this approach reminded her of the Korean songs of the late 2000s rather than modern K-pop.
-So Seung-geun of IZM gave the song 4.5 out of 5 stars, writing that Fifty Fifty had found their own color.